 Easter Triduum

 The Easter Triduum consists of Good Friday, Holy Saturday, and Easter Sunday.
-Each of these days begins liturgically with the morning and the preceding evening.
+Each day begins liturgically with the morning and the preceding evening.

 The triduum begins on the evening before Good Friday with Mass of the Lord's Supper, celebrated with white vestments, and often includes ceremonial foot washing.
 It is customary on this night for a vigil involving private prayer to occur, beginning after the evening service and continuing until midnight.
 This vigil is occasionally renewed at dawn until the Good Friday liturgy.